 Alzheimer's patients may develop forgetful or unfamiliar behaviors.
 For example, they may turn on the stove and forget to turn it off.
-Therefore, it is suggested safety knobs and automatic shut-off switches be installed on the stove.
+Therefore, you might want to install safety knobs and automatic shut-off switches on the stove and other appliances.

 For additional ideas on how to keep the kitchen safe, read our senior kitchen safety guide.

 While seniors may spend most of the time in the bedroom asleep, it can still pose potential threats to a senior with Alzheimer’s disease.
 But here are some devices that can help.

 Install a baby monitor in the bedroom so you will be able to hear when help is needed.
 For example, a senior may need help getting to the bathroom, they may fall out of bed, or might require assistance with another need.